-There is multiple causes to flooding.
-The two main causes are firstly, heavy rain may drench the land and fill up the rivers causing them to overflow, and secondly, extreme tidal conditions can cause rising sea levels to flood the land with sea water.
+There is multiple factors that can lead to flooding.
+The two main causes are, firstly, heavy rain may drench the land and fill up the rivers causing them to overflow, and secondly, extreme tidal conditions can cause rising sea levels to flood the land with sea water.

 WHAT ARE FLASH FLOODS ?

-Flash floods are associated by raging torrents of heavy rains that quickly runs down hills or mountain sides sweeping away everything in it’s path, including houses and cars.
+Flash floods are associated by raging torrents of heavy rain, which can quickly runs down hills or mountain sides, sweeping away everything in it’s path, including houses and cars.

 Flash floods can happen within minutes or a few hours of torrential rainfall.
-Flash flooding occurs so quickly that people are caught off-guard.
-They can also occur due to Dam or Levee breaks and mudslides.
+Flash flooding occurs so quickly that people are often caught off-guard.
+They can also occur due to Dam or Levee breaks, and mudslides.